csvpath/csvpath/csvpath/matching/functions/print.md

 A variable is indicated as a qualifier off the root.
 The root is `$`, so the `delimiter` variable is referred to like this:

     $.delimiter

-The print string must match this regular expression:

-    r'"[\$A-Za-z0-9\.%_|\s :\\/,]+"'

-I.e. it must be quoted with double quotes and be composed of only:
-- Alphanums
-- Dollar signs
-- Periods
-- Percents
-- Underscores
-- Pipes (the `|`)
-- Spaces
-- Colons
-- Forward slashes
-- Commas

-It would obviously be better to have more special characters.
-The grammar may improve in the future, but for now that what we get.
-Any value contained by a header or variable will print just fine, even if it doesn't match this limited set of characters.

 ## Examples